bguillard/CNNs-on-FPSPs/6 - Scamp5 Demos/3 - Loop Unrolling Speedup/readme.md

 ## Background: profiling AnalogNet, with traditional matrix-vector multiplication

-Here is the breakdown of the elapsed time during one forward pass of AnalogNet on the SCAMP5 device:
+Here is the breakdown of the elapsed time during one forward pass of AnalogNet on the SCAMP5 device, after an image is captured:

 | Step                                   | Time taken (micro-seconds) | Total elapsed time (micro-seconds) |
 |----------------------------------------|----------------------------|------------------------------------|